Jjimenez55993292/cardio_vasicular_disease_detector/README.md

 ---

-## 10. Reproducibility Checklist (Zoomcamp)
+## 10. Reproducibility Checklist

-This project meets the ML Zoomcamp evaluation criteria:
+This project ML evaluation criteria:

 - **Problem description:** explained clearly above and in this README.
 - **EDA:** performed extensively in `notebook.ipynb` with plots and feature analysis.